Adversarial Flow Models: Acknowledgement

 \section{Acknowledgement}

-We thank Chaorui Deng, Peng Wang, and Qing Yan for their valuable discussions on the methodology and manuscript preparation.
-We also thank Yang Zhao and Qi Zhao for their support in developing the dataloading and evaluation infrastructure.
+We thank Rohan Choudhury, Chaorui Deng, Peng Wang, and Qing Yan for their valuable discussions on the methodology and manuscript preparation.
+We thank Yang Zhao and Qi Zhao for their support in developing the dataloading and evaluation infrastructure.
+We thank Xu Hu for providing access to GPU resources.